‘You’re Treating Me Like A F*****g Black Person!’ Self-Proclaimed ‘Trump Guy’ Yells At Cops As They Subdue Him

-A Florida doctor who describes himself according to WESH TV News as “a conservative Republican… a Trump guy,” was arrested and charged with battery on a law enforcement officer, resisting arrest, trespassing, and disorderly conduct at Orlando International Airport on Thursday after he was reportedly acting unruly for reasons that remain unclear.
+A Florida doctor who describes himself according to WESH TV as “a conservative Republican… a Trump guy,” was arrested and charged with battery on a law enforcement officer, resisting arrest, trespassing, and disorderly conduct at Orlando International Airport on Thursday after he was reportedly acting unruly for reasons that remain unclear.

-But the arrest of Jeffrey Epstein, 59, was captured on cell phone video and has quickly gone viral on Twitter not as much due to Epstein’s unruly behavior or any sort of police misconduct in arresting him, but due to the words Epstein screamed at the Orlando cops as they were forced to wrestle him to the ground.
+But the arrest of Jeffrey Epstein, 59, was captured on cell phone video and has quickly gone viral on Twitter not as much due to Epstein’s unruly behavior, or any sort of police misconduct in arresting him, but due to the words Epstein screamed at the Orlando cops as they were forced to wrestle him to the ground.

-As the three officers tangled with Epstein and attempted to bring him under control, threatening him with pepper spray — which they did eventually apply to him — the Lakeland, Florida, “Trump guy” screamed, “You’re treating me like f*****g black person!”
+As the three officers tangled with Epstein and attempted to bring him under control, threatening him with pepper spray — which they did eventually apply to him — the Lakeland, Florida, “Trump guy” screamed, “You’re treating me like a f*****g black person!”

 According to a police report cited by WKMG News, when cops approached Epstein they noticed that he appeared to be foaming at the mouth.
 But when they inquired as to whether he was feeling well, Epstein’s anger escalated, the report said.